Losing Control

-Losing Control is a 2011 American romantic comedy film written, produced and directed by Valerie Weiss about a female scientist who wants proof that her boyfriend is "the one."
+Losing Control is a 2011 American romantic comedy film written, produced and directed by Valerie Weiss.
 Losing Control was released theatrically on March 23, 2012 in New York City and expanded to more cities on March 30, 2012.
 The film won Best Director at the 2011 Feel Good Film Festival, Connie Clair Spirit Award for Top Female Filmmaker of 2011 at The Chicago Comedy Film Festival and First Honorable Mention for the Christopher Wetzel Independent Film Comedy Award.

+Plot

+A female scientist wants proof that her boyfriend is "the one."